 - Support for the professional development of your guide and instructor staff through participation in free clinics and canyon guide rendezvous.

-- Gives your program greater exposure via the CGI website.
+- Gives your program greater exposure via the CGI website and our social media.

 - Allows use of the CGI logo in your marketing materials.